-The WVTNP is going through an EES process.
+The WRL is going through an EES process.
 This involves a thorough investigation of the impact of the project on different values including agricultural, economic and the environment.
 The VFF participates in the EES process by encouraging the assessments (including the agricultural assessment) to appropriately consider impacts.

 The VFF regularly contributes to these processes and recently supported local farmers in the EES process for the Fingerboards Sand Mine in Gippsland that the Victorian Government blocked.
 This demonstrates the value of engagement with the EES process and the need to ensure agricultural and other impacts are adequately conveyed and understood through the EES process.

 The VFF will continue to engage in the EES process, provide advice to our members impacted by the project and engage with other stakeholders including the Victorian Government and local councils.

 The VFF continues to highlight issues of concern to our members including: